Z-Wave-Alliance/z-wave-pc-controller/README.md

 ## Description

-PC Controller is a GUI tool used to setup a Z-Wave network, and operate nodes.
+The Z-Wave PC Controller is a GUI tool used to setup a Z-Wave network and operate nodes.
-It needs a Z-Wave Serial API controller (connected to host using USB or IP network).
+It needs a Z-Wave Serial API controller (connected via USB or IP).

 ## Usage